shawnmflemingc/GEOM170/assignments/dashboard.md

 });
 ```

 This code structure sets up a basic linked view between a Leaflet map and a Chart.js chart, where the chart updates to reflect data (grouped by the `month` field) for GeoJSON features currently visible in the map's view.
-Adjust the GeoJSON structure and field names according to your specific dataset.
+Next steps to improve this could be to make a click event on each pin to display the relevant tornado information in a popup, or perhaps improve the map cartography and graph colouring.